-A: Session Representatives

-It is hereby certified that Mr./Mrs./Miss A.....
-B...... of ....., a Ruling Elder in the congregation of ....., has been appointed by the Kirk Session of ..........., to represent it at. (a) meetings of the Presbytery of ...... for ...... for wonths, or until in the meantime this commission has been withdrawn or another has been issued: (or b) meetings of the General Assembly to be held at ..... upon the ...... day of .........., 20.....
-Signed in the name and by the authority of the Kirk Session At ..... this ...... day of .....
-20...... .....
-Moderator .....
-Clerk B: Presbytery Representatives It is hereby certified that Mr./Mrs./Miss A.....
-B.....of ....., a Ruling Elder in the congregation of ....., has been appointed by the Presbytery of ......., as a Representative Elder corresponding to the Rev. ..... at (a) meetings of the Presbytery of ..... for ......months, or until in the meantime this commission has been withdrawn or another has been issued: Signed in the name and by the authority of the Presbytery At .....
+A: Session Representatives It is hereby certified that Mr./Mrs./Miss A.....
+B..... of, a Ruling Elder in the congregation of, has been appointed by the Kirk Session of, to represent it (a) meetings of the Presbytery of for months, or until in the meantime this commission has been withdrawn or another has been issued: Signed in the name and by the authority of the Kirk Session At Moderator Clerk B: Presbytery Representatives It is hereby certified that Mr./Mrs./Miss A.....
+B......of, a Ruling Elder in the congregation of, has been appointed by the Presbytery of, as a Representative Elder corresponding to the Rev. at (a) meetings of the Presbytery of formonths, or until in the meantime this commission has been withdrawn or another has been issued: Signed in the name and by the authority of the Presbytery At this day of 20......
+Moderator